Le Mans FC: History

 Promotion to Championnat de France Amateur 2 was achieved on the first attempt, and promotion from that division was only narrowly missed in 2014–15 and 2015–16.
 On the third attempt, promotion to the new Championnat National 2 was obtained in 2016–17, when Le Mans finished as one of the best runners up in the competition.
 Le Mans was promoted for the second season in a row winning Group D and being promoted to the 2018–19 Championnat National, the club would achieve a third consecutive promotion after successfully overcoming Gazélec Ajaccio in the Ligue 2 relegation play-off final with a 3-2 aggregate score, swapping places with the Corsican club who, only three years before had been members of the top-flight themselves.

 The club were in 19th place in Ligue 2 when the season was terminated early due to the COVID-19 pandemic.
 Despite the club supporting an LFP proposal which would have seen Ligue 2 operate temporarily with 22 clubs, meaning they would stay in the division, the FFF ruled on 27 May 2020 that they were to be relegated to Championnat National.

+On 17 May 2025, Le Mans secured promotion to Ligue 2 from next season after win against FC Versailles 2–0 in Final matchweek and return to second tier after five years absence.

+In August 2025, Tennis champion Novak Djokovic became a co-owner of Le Mans FC.
+The acquisition was made through the Brazilian consortium OutField, alongside Formula 1 drivers Felipe Massa and Kevin Magnussen, as well as Georgios Frangulis, CEO of the OakBerry brand.